springfall2008/batpred/README.md

   - metric_min_improvement - Set a threshold for reducing the battery charge level, e.g. set to 5 it will only reduce further if it saves at least 5p

 These are configuration items that you can modify to fit your needs:
+  - timezone - Set to your local timezone, default is Europe/London (https://gist.github.com/heyalexej/8bf688fd67d7199be4a1682b3eec7568)
   - battery_loss - The percent of energy lost when charing the battery, default is 0.05 (5%)
   - days_previous - sets the number of days to go back in the history to predict your load, recommended settings are 7 or 1 (can't be 0)
   - forecast_hours - the number of hours to forecast ahead, 48 is the suggested amount.